storm-platform/storm-client-invenio/docs/configuration.rst

 ..
     Copyright (C) 2021 Storm Project.

-    invenio-client is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    storm-client-invenio is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 Configuration
 =============

-.. automodule:: invenio_client.config
+.. automodule:: storm_client_invenio.config
    :members: